BellerophonMobile/xmp3/README.md

 Building XMP3 requires Python (versions 2.6, 2.7, and 3 work).

-Building and running the unit tests requires: as, nm, objdump, objcopy, grep, awk, and sed.

 XMP3 and the tests can be built with gcc or clang.

 Compiling